athertahir/gcp/Episode_1/01_Getting Started with Cloud Shell & gcloud.md

-To see what your default region and zone settings are, run the following `gcloud` command, replacing \<your\_project\_id\> which you can see on the Home page in the Console or look in the Qwiklabs tab where you started this lab, with your Project ID:
+To see what your default region and zone settings are, run the following `gcloud` command, replacing \<your\_project\_id\> which you can see on the Home page in the Console with your Project ID:

     gcloud compute project-info describe --project <your_project_ID>